-“Right away,” the other Alquaborian acknowledged and then vanished as the screen went black again.
+“Connecting you now,” the other Arquel acknowledged and then vanished as the screen went black again.
 When it came back online, he was faced with the visage of the Quorilaxian arch admiral.
 Zifthota stood over three times as tall as Khormez, but one could not discern that from looking at the screen.
 These two men had met in person and were thus fully aware of the other’s true size, but the current lack of a reference for scale helped to place them on a more equal footing.
-Indeed, extending that idea to a perhaps comical extreme, one can imagine how much more persuasive a Human would seem if her face were to fill a massive video monitor on the wall of a Quorilaxian conference room wall than if she were among her audience, standing upon a table next to drinking vessels taller that she was.
+Indeed, extending that idea to a perhaps comical extreme, one can imagine how much more persuasive a Human would seem if her face were to fill a massive video monitor on a Quorilaxian conference room wall than if she were among her audience, standing upon a table next to drinking vessels taller than she was.

-“Greetings, Khormez,” the Quorilaxian addressed him with an impassive expression.
+“Greetings, Khormez,” the Laxian addressed him with an impassive expression.

-“Hello, Zifthota,” the Alquaborian replied, his fur matching the color of the Quorilaxian’s eyes.
+“Hello, Zifthota,” the Arquel replied, his fur matching the color of the Laxian’s eyes.
 “State your business.”